argeualcantara/auth-api/docs/Pricing.md

 ## How to Subscribe

-To subscribe to a plan or learn more about our pricing options, please visit our [pricing page](https://api-authentication-system.com/pricing) or contact our sales team at [sales@api-authentication-system.com](mailto:sales@api-authentication-system.com).
+To subscribe to a plan or learn more about our pricing options, please contact our sales team at [sales@api-authentication-system.com](mailto:sales@api-authentication-system.com).

-## Conclusion

-Choose the plan that best suits your needs and budget, and start securing your APIs with the API Authentication System today.
-If you have any questions or need assistance, our support team is here to help.

 ---